vhschalk/Covid19TrendsZA/README.md

 1. Use a cron job to store the latest Rt data
 1. Run the Rt analytics engine directly in this project
 1. Change loading animation
-1. Optomise the incremental ajax loading methods
+1. Consider optomising page loading by using a daily shared cache in db
 1. Use a faster front-end plotting framework/method

 ## Local install